 How Stocks and Bonds Work Together

-In a perfect world, you (an investor) would have an indefinite time horizon, capital to invest, and a high risk tolerance.
+You (an investor) would have an indefinite time horizon, capital to invest, and high-risk tolerance in a perfect world.
 If this were the case, then you would invest in nothing but stocks as they offer the greatest potential for capital appreciation.
 However, this is not a perfect world.
 Chances are, you are not going to live forever, you have capital spending needs (such as retirement), and you may not have a risky appetite for market risk.
 If this sounds more like you, then you are not alone.
 Those that take on too much equity risk often sell out when volatility spikes.
 Do you know of anybody that sold their stock portfolio in 2008 or 2009?
-Most people have and it might even be you.
+Most people have, and it might even be you.
 As such, you need to temper this equity risk by investing in bonds.

 As stated before, bonds are often negatively correlated to stocks.
 And this is a good thing.
 If your stock portfolio declines during an economic slowdown (or an anticipated slowdown), your bond portfolio will most likely rise.
-(Note: There are instances when this did not happen, but I am assuming normal economic behavior for this illustration) This is because investors typically flee risky asset classes (e.g. stocks) for safety (e.g. bonds, specifically government bonds).
-The mix between stocks and bonds is a tricky one, but for those with a higher risk tolerance and a longer time horizon typically opt for more stocks and vice versa.
+(Note: There were instances when this did not happen, but I am assuming normal economic behavior for this illustration) This is because investors typically flee risky asset classes (e.g., stocks) for safety (e.g., bonds, specifically government bonds).
+The mix between stocks and bonds is a tricky one, but those with higher risk tolerance and a longer time horizon typically opt for more stocks and vice versa.

 I suggest that you talk with a financial advisor before drafting your own investment portfolio to ensure that you have a proper asset allocation.
 If you would like a second opinion and/or help with your portfolio, we are more than happy to assist.
 Contact us here.